Introduction: The Changing Landscape of Training

 Where to learn (free):

-Time to Mastery: 3-4 months for practical application and confidence
+Time to Mastery: 3–4 months of learning and real-world application

-Pro Tip: Map one of your past or upcoming training projects to the ADKAR model.
+- Map one of your past or upcoming training projects to the ADKAR model.
 Reflect on which stages (Awareness, Desire, Knowledge, Ability, Reinforcement) were covered well and which were overlooked.
-This hands-on review helps you connect theory with real impact.** Map one of your past training projects to the ADKAR model to analyze effectiveness.
+This hands-on review helps you connect theory with real impact.

 What is Business Acumen?